-In between the workshops, the lead teachers then work with their departments by delivering the same lesson in their own context and evaluating the lesson using a lesson study approach.
-They will also implement the idea of mastery covered in that session into one of their lessons.
+In between the workshops, the lead teachers then worked with their departments by delivering the same lesson in their own context and evaluating the lesson using a lesson study approach.
+They also implemented the idea of mastery covered in the session into one of their lessons.
 As the cycle of open classroom sessions continued, each department identified the approaches that they wanted to embed as part of their ongoing practice.

-There is no charge to participating schools to participate in this Work Group, which is funded by the Maths Hub.
+There was no charge to participating schools to participate in this Work Group, which is funded by the Maths Hub.
 In addition, each participating school will receive £2000 to help pay for the Mastery Advocates’ release time and for work within the maths department.

 How to Apply

 There is still one place available on this work group.
 Please complete the application form below and return this to email@example.com.